 An equipment prescription (see part C of JFS form 03411, revised 10/2004) specifying that the wheelchair and a custom seating system that is medically necessary must be completed.
 The equipment prescription must be prepared by the same professional that performs the assessment, in conjunction with the prescribing physician, and must be signed by all team members involved in the wheelchair prescription process and by the equipment supplier.

-(G) Power wheelchairs and power operated vehicles (POVs): coverage and limitations compensation (monetary or otherwise) from the DME provider billing for the wheelchair.
+(G) Power wheelchairs and power operated vehicles (POVs): coverage and limitations.

 For a power wheelchair or a power operated vehicle to be covered, all the requirements specified in this paragraph must be met: